-Based in Nottingham and operating across the UK including London, Manchester and Birmingham, as well as supporting international clients, The Brand Strategy collaboration team are driven by ensuring brands not only survive, but thrive - through strategy, brand positioning, customer segmentation, research and planning.
+Based in Leicester & Nottingham, and regularly in London, Manchester and Birmingham, as well as supporting international clients, The Brand Strategy collaboration team are driven by ensuring brands not only survive, but thrive - through strategy, brand positioning, customer segmentation, research and planning.

 We exist to create long-term sustainable brand turnaround that adds value both to your business and to consumers' lives.

 We are driven by ensuring brands not only survive, but thrive.

 We do this by creating Eudæmonic Transformation for brands.

 Return on Marketing Investment (ROMI/ROI) is an important measure, but in isolation can detract from what a business is really there to do.

 It's a bit like buying a car and ignoring everything else apart from miles per gallon, and just driving up and down the same stretch of road celebrating the efficiency of the vehicle, but without programming the sat nav to take you anywhere.

 Studies like those of Binet & Field have long advised of the necessity for businesses to back the right measures for their business, with a long term approach proven to benefit "very large profit growth", while at the same time not necessarily delivering on the vanity ROI measure.

 Your accountant has probably told you "turnover is vanity, profit is sanity" - well this is exactly the case here.
 While some marketing activity may bring in immediate income, how is it fairing at the long term objective of profit growth?
 Rather than thinking of a campaign, we think about the overall brand strategy for the business - including integration through customer experience and long term profitable delivery.